nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 **Caveat**: We attempted to use custom variables on events, which Google has removed support for and we did not know.
 Due to this, we do not know for certain the following things:

 1. Whether people who clicked on to follow us on social media was prompted with the question "Did you like this story?" or not.
+Thus, we are unable to make any real conclusions about it, though we can say how many people clicked those links in total.

 2. How many tests we ran for each of the two main actions (follow on social media, and support public radio), but we can deduce this from other evidence.

 A total of **147,481 sessions** reached the conclusion slide.
+This means we lost 6,424 sessions between the last slide of content and the conclusion slide.
 As intended, about half of users received the prompt with the question and half did not.
 Though we lost the exact numbers for the breakdown between follow and support links, the same random integer code was used to determine both tests, so we can deduce that the split was about even for that as well.

 ### The Care Question